iniakponode/aws-cloud-dev/README.txt

 Deploy Static Website on AWS

-In this project, you will deploy a static website to AWS using S3, CloudFront, and IAM.
+In this project, we deployed a static website to AWS using S3, CloudFront, and IAM.
+The project is a basic static travel and tours website

 The files included are: